SedimentologyResearchGroup/JES-Code-S1/README.md

 For questions or issues related to this code:
 - Check the troubleshooting section above
 - Refer to Supplementary Text S1 for detailed methodology
-- Contact the corresponding author (see manuscript)
+- Contact the corresponding author

 ---